gboehl/dynare/doc/manual/source/the-model-file.rst

     Includes ``modeldesc.mod``, declares priors on parameters, and runs Bayesian estimation.

-Dynare can be called on ``simul.mod`` and ``estim.mod`` but it makes no sense to run it on ``modeldesc.mod``.
+Dynare can be called on ``simul.mod`` and ``estim.mod``, but it makes no sense to run it on ``modeldesc.mod``.

-The main advantage is that you don't have to copy/paste the whole model (at the beginning) or changes to the model (during development).
+The main advantage is that you don't have to copy/paste the whole model (during initial development) or changes to the model (during development).

 Indexed sums of products